huseyinatilgan/nutrition-exchange-calculator/README.md

 # Nutrition Exchange Calculator

-Beslenme değişim (Exchange) hesaplayıcısı, diyetisyenler ve sağlıklı beslenmek isteyenler için geliştirilmiş bir web uygulamasıdır.
+A web application developed for dietitians and those who want to maintain a healthy diet, allowing users to calculate their nutritional exchanges.

-## 🌐 Canlı Demo
+## 🌐 Live Demo

-Uygulamayı canlı olarak test edebilirsiniz: [https://huseyinatilgan.com/exchange-calculator/](https://huseyinatilgan.com/exchange-calculator/)
+You can test the application live: [https://huseyinatilgan.com/exchange-calculator/](https://huseyinatilgan.com/exchange-calculator/)

-## ⚠️ Önemli Uyarı
+## ⚠️ Important Notice

-Bu uygulama sadece bilgilendirme amaçlıdır ve tıbbi tavsiye niteliği taşımamaktadır.
-Uygulamada yer alan hesaplamalar ve bilgiler, profesyonel tıbbi tavsiye yerine geçmez.
-Beslenme planınızı değiştirmeden önce mutlaka bir diyetisyene veya doktora danışınız.
-Bu uygulamada yer alan bilgilerin doğruluğu garanti edilmemektedir.
+This application is for informational purposes only and does not constitute medical advice.
+The calculations and information provided in this application are not a substitute for professional medical advice.
+Please consult a dietitian or doctor before making any changes to your diet plan.
+The accuracy of the information in this application is not guaranteed.

-## 🎯 Özellikler
+## 🎯 Features

-- 7 farklı besin grubu için hesaplama (Süt, Et, Ekmek, Sebze, Meyve, Yağlar, Kuruyemişler)
+- Calculation for 7 different food groups (Milk, Meat, Bread, Vegetables, Fruits, Fats, Nuts)
-- Karbonhidrat (CHO), Protein ve Yağ değerlerinin otomatik hesaplanması
+- Automatic calculation of Carbohydrates (CHO), Protein, and Fat values
-- Toplam kalori ve makro besin dağılımının yüzdesel gösterimi
+- Percentage display of total calories and macronutrient distribution
-- Kullanıcı dostu arayüz
+- User-friendly interface
-- Responsive tasarım (Mobil uyumlu)
+- Responsive design (Mobile compatible)
-- Anlık hesaplama
+- Real-time calculation
-- Güvenli input validasyonu
+- Secure input validation

-## 🛠️ Teknolojiler
+## 🛠️ Technologies

 - HTML5
 - CSS3